 I spend a lot of time wondering: Am I hungry?
 Do I desire food now?
 Google informs me that it takes 4 to 5 hours for food to leave the stomach, so when my stomach starts rumbling 2ish hours after my last meal, I wait to eat.
 And wait, and wait, until I feel less specifically hungry and more lightheaded.
 Dinner is bread and cheese, which is apparently fine if you’re healthy (and poor).

 By now, I have figured out how to eat more like a rich person.
-“Rich gravies,” which I take to mean meaty, saucy stews, are hard to come by in New York in 2016—at least without tomatoes and potatoes.
+“Rich gravies,” which I take to mean meaty, saucy stews, are hard to come by in New York today—at least without tomatoes and potatoes.
 American cuisine has mostly abandoned the idea; the rich gravies we eat are likely to come from Thai or Indian restaurants or Central American spots and to be full of spicy peppers, tomatoes, or potatoes, all of which are off limits.
 Without cooking for myself, I find the best place to find rich gravies is at hot bars—Whole Foods makes a decent chicken fricassee—or hip bone broth joints.

 I get a chance to test the “don’t stress” part of the advice when I find out my car’s been towed.
 I can’t imagine that the upper class of Europe had to deal with New York Police Department bureaucracy.
 But probably their horses ran away?
 It does seem like a much better choice to shrug it off than to stew.
 I am somewhat successful.